zoltantamasvajda/openttd-server/README.md

 ## Configuring:

-### Editing the config file

-The configuration file can be found under `/root/snap/openttd-server/current/.config/openttd/openttd.cfg` and can be used the [usual way](https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg) to set up the server (root access required).
-The file persists between restarts and updates.
-In order for the change to persist the server has to be stopped using `sudo snap stop openttd-server` before editing the config file.
-After the edits are saved the server can be restarted using `sudo snap start openttd-server`.

 ### Using rcon

-Alternatively [rcon](https://wiki.openttd.org/en/Manual/Dedicated%20server#controlling-the-server-with-rcon) can be used to set up the server.
+ The recommended way to configure the server is using [rcon](https://wiki.openttd.org/en/Manual/Dedicated%20server#controlling-the-server-with-rcon).

  The default rcon password is `default` and can be changed by running:

 `sudo snap set openttd-server rcon-passwd=YourChosenPassword`

+### Editing the config file

+Alternatively the configuration file can be accessed under `/root/snap/openttd-server/current/.config/openttd/openttd.cfg` and can be used the [usual way](https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg) (root filesystem access required).

+In order for the changes to persist the server has to be stopped using `sudo snap stop openttd-server` before editing the config file.
+After the edits are saved the server can be restarted using `sudo snap start openttd-server`.

+By default the file does not exist.
+In order to generate it:
+1. Start the server
+2. Join the server
+3. Open the console using the `~` key
+4. run `rcon default saveconfig`

+This will populate the config file with the default settings which can then be edited as needed.

 ## Setting savegame behavior